-In 2000, Lift For Life Academy became the first independent charter middle school to open in the City of St. Louis.
+In 2000, Lift For Life Academy (LFLA) became the first independent charter middle school to open in the City of St. Louis.
 Sponsored by Southeast Missouri State University, our Academy is centrally located at 1731 South Broadway, in the historic Soulard neighborhood.

 St. Louis city families choose Lift for Life Academy for their children as a creative and motivating alternative to public schools.
-Our first class of seniors graduated in 2012 and are now attending either college, technical schools or the military.
+Students are motivated to come to school – daily attendance averages 93% and LFLA maintains a graduation rate of 97%.